sofiamoniz/SPIMI/README.md

 # Single-Pass In-Memory Indexing

-This repository was made public on October 23, 2018.

 This is a project done for the fall 2018 COMP 479 - Information Retrieval course in Concordia University.
 The goal of the project was to analyze Reuters documents from a bunch of files by tokenizing the documents, subsequently constructing an index containing terms and their corresponding postings lists.

 The Reuters files can be downloaded [here](http://www.daviddlewis.com/resources/testcollections/reuters21578/), though the program will download them for you once run (if they're not already available in the root directory of the project).